Ravaelles/Atlantis/README.md

 # What it can do
 Modular approach with cleanest code possible (that's the priority) is offered by core classes which are prefixed with "Atlantis".
 So what has been implemented so far is:
 - all three races are supported
+- enables to you to run your bot in *one* click from your IDE, just run it and it will run Chaoslauncher and Starcraft
+- provides keyboard shortcuts like speed faster/slower (+/-), exit (Esc), painting modes (1,2,3)
-- build orders are customizable using files in bwapi/read/build_orders, multiple notations are accepted including Liquipedia notaton
+- build orders are fully customizable, see bwapi/read/build_orders files; multiple notations are accepted including Liquipedia notaton
 - takes care of the economy for you (gathering, construction)
 - workers are assigned to optimal mineral fields
 - scouts in order to find enemy base and detect the build order used